lowRISC/opentitan/doc/sg/c_cpp_coding_style.md

 Functions marked `static` must not be marked `inline`.
 The compiler is capable of inlining static functions without the `inline` annotation.

+### `volatile` Type Qualifier

+Do not use `volatile` in production, i.e. non-test, silicon creator code unless you are implementing a library explicitly for this purpose like `sec_mmio`, `abs_mmio`, or `hardened`.
+When in doubt, please do not hesitate to reach out by creating a GitHub issue (preferably with the "Type:Question" label).

 ### Nonstandard Attributes

 The following nonstandard attributes may be used: